neondatabase/neon/docs/rfcs/029-getpage-throttling.md

 vanilla Postgres gets its pages from disk, Neon Postgres gets them from Pageserver.
 So, regarding the above performance & economic arguments, it is fair to say that we currently provide an "as-fast-as-possible-IOPS" disk that we charge for only by capacity.

-## Solution: Limiting IOPS
+## Solution: Throttling GetPage Requests

-**The consequence of the above analysis must be that Pageserver limits IOPS; unless we want to start charging for IOPS**.
+**The consequence of the above analysis must be that Pageserver throttles GetPage@LSN requests**.
+That is, unless we want to start charging for provisioned GetPage@LSN/second.
-Limiting IOPS sets the correct incentive for a thrashing Compute to scale up its DRAM to the working set size.
+Throttling sets the correct incentive for a thrashing Compute to scale up its DRAM to the working set size.
 Neon Autoscaling will make this easy, [eventually](https://github.com/neondatabase/neon/pull/3913).

 ## The Design Space